 - Wanting to understand oneself better and on a deeper level

 - The Health Professions Council of South Africa (HPCSA)

 - Sessions are 50 minutes long.

 - I can accommodate sessions outside of normal office hours.

 - Treatment duration varies depending upon the individual, their therapeutic needs and goals and the severity and intricacy of the presenting problem.

 - Sessions are tailored to each individual.
 I prefer to work at a pace that is comfortable for my clients.

 - Psychotherapy sessions commonly range from 5 to 15 sessions per client.

-My fees are charged in accordance with the Discovery 2018 medical aid rate.
-The fee is R901 per session.
+My fees are charged in accordance with medical aid rates.

 Medical aid claims made on the client’s behalf.